sejnub/hass-alert2-ui/README.md

 ### HACS install (recommended)

-1. If HACS is not installed, follow HACS installation and configuration at https://hacs.xyz/.
+1. If HACS is not installed, follow HACS installation and configuration instructions at https://hacs.xyz/.

 1. Click the button below

     [![Open your Home Assistant instance and open a repository inside the Home Assistant Community Store.](https://my.home-assistant.io/badges/hacs_repository.svg)](https://my.home-assistant.io/redirect/hacs_repository/?owner=redstone99&repository=hass-alert2-ui&category=plugin)

-    or visit the HACS pane and add `https://github.com/redstone99/hass-alert2-ui.git` as a custom repository of type `Dashboard` by following [these instructions](https://hacs.xyz/docs/faq/custom_repositories/).
+    or visit the HACS pane and add `https://github.com/redstone99/hass-alert2-ui.git` as a custom repository of type "Dashboard" by following [these instructions](https://hacs.xyz/docs/faq/custom_repositories/).

-1. You should be on the "Alert2 UI" doc page in HACS.
-Click "Download" button (bottom right of screen) to download the dashboard module.
+1. The UI should now show the "Alert2 UI" doc page in HACS.
+Click the "Download" button (bottom right of screen) to download the UI module.

     If for some reason adding the repository did not take you to the "Alert2 UI" doc page, you may need to click again on the HACS pane, search for "Alert2 UI" and click on it to get to the page.

-Click "Download" button (bottom right of screen) to download the dashboard component.

-1. Reload the UI
+1. Click "Reload" when it prompts you to reload your browser.

 ### Manual install

-1. Download the `Source code.zip` file from the repository [release section](https://github.com/redstone99/hass-alert2-ui/releases) and unzip it.
+1. Download the `Source code (zip)` link from the repository [release section](https://github.com/redstone99/hass-alert2-ui/releases) under "Assets" and unzip it.

    We do not recommend downloading directly from the `main` branch.